HemangiVarkal/Ramses2VTKHDF/readme.md

   **vector fields** (velocity, magnetic_field, grav_acceleration)
 - Dry-run mode to preview what would be written without creating files
 - CLI and Python API for flexible use
-- Parallel conversion support for multiple outputs
+- Parallel conversion support with configurable number of workers (`--nproc`)
+- Customizable output directory through `--output-dir` option
 - Fully tested with `pytest`

 ---